 It’s not all about the Neolithic in Orkney.
 Explore our Norse heritage by visiting some Viking sites this autumn.
 Head across the causeway to the tidal island of the Brough of Birsay, which is accessible only at low tide, to see the remains of an ancient settlement.
 There are craggy cliffs, a lighthouse and Atlantic Ocean views to take in too.

 6. Find the perfect indoor retreat

 Admittedly, the autumn elements in Orkney can sometimes take over and force you indoors.
 That’s not a bad thing, though.
-Not when there are places like the Pier Arts Centre, the Orkney and Stromness Museums and the beautiful Betty’s Reading Room to retreat to.
+Not when there are places like the Pier Arts Centre, the Orkney and Stromness Museums and the beautiful Betty’s Reading Room (currently closed) to retreat to.
 There’s an impressive array of independent shops to indulge in, offering local crafts, jewellery, designer wear, and excellent food and drink delicacies.

 7. Fantastic food and drink

 Only in Scotland can you experience the famous and excellent Orcadian food and drink, with everything from the finest seafood to cheeses and chutneys, beef and beer on offer.
 Visit one of our many welcoming cafes, restaurants or pubs.
 The most northerly whisky distillery in the world, Highland Park, is hoping to open to visitors again soon.
 Visit the Scapa Distillery on the shores of Scapa Flow, which is offering tasting experiences by appointment only and the shop is open.
 You can also sample some fine local gins too at the Orkney Distillery and the Deerness Distillery.